Double cycle-consistent generative adversarial network for unsupervised conditional generation: Experiments

+We argue that the clustering task can be considered as a proxy to evaluate the real conditional distribution estimation.
 To evaluate clustering results, we report two standard evaluation metrics: Clustering Purity (ACC) and Normalized Mutual Information (NMI).
 We compare \ProjectName \, with four clustering baselines: K-means~\cite{macqueen1967some}, Non-negative Matrix Factorization (NMF)~\cite{lee1999learning}.
 We also compare our method with the state-of-the-art clustering approaches based on GAN and Autoencoder, respectively.
 For GAN-based approaches, ClusterGAN~\cite{mukherjee2019clustergan} is chosen as it achieves the superior clustering performance compared to other GAN models (\eg, InfoGAN).
 For Autoencoder-based methods such as DEC~\cite{xie2016unsupervised}, DCN~\cite{yang2017towards} and DEPICT~\cite{ghasedi2017deep}, Dual Autoencoder Network (DualAE)~\cite{yang2019deep} are used for comparison.
 In addition, the deep spectral clustering (SpectralNet)~\cite{shaham2018spectralnet} and joint unsupervised learning (JULE)~\cite{yang2016joint} are also included in the comparison.

 Table~\ref{table:clustering} reports the best clustering metrics of different models from 5 runs.
 Our method achieves significant performance improvement on Fashion-10, YTF, Pendigits, and 10x\_73k datasets than other methods.
 Particularly, while all other methods perform worse than K-means on the 16-dimensional Pendigit dataset, our method significantly outperforms K-means in both ACC (0.847 vs. 0.793) and NMI (0.803 vs. 0.730). \ProjectName~ achieves the best ACC result on YTF dataset while maintaining comparable NMI value.
 For MNIST dataset, \ProjectName~achieves close to the best performance on both ACC and NMI metrics.
 To further evaluate the performance of \ProjectName~ on large numbers of clusters, we compare our clustering method with K-means on Coil-100 dataset using three standard evaluation metrics: ACC, NMI, and Adjusted Rand Index (ARI).
 As shown in Table~\ref{table:scalability}, \ProjectName~ achieves better performance on all three metrics.